hemmlmann/MATemplate/README.md

 !shits aint working atm!

-things that need to be implement:
+things that need to be implemented:
 -----------------------
 + support for channels (maybe threaded?)